From Defense to Intervention: The Iran-Iraq War on Screen and the Evolution of Sacred Defense Cinema

 The 1990s: Beyond the Battlefield: Explorations in Narrative and Genre

 Whereas Āvīnī’s name is synonymous with the documentary style of Sacred Defense, his contemporary Ibrāhīm Hātamīkīyā is the dominant name on the narrative fiction side.
 The familiar themes of ideological purity and sacrifice have remained a mainstay in his works, yet Hātamīkīyā has also broken new ground in Sacred Defense Cinema both in formal terms and regarding the issues broached in his films.
 Unlike his contemporary Āvīnī, who died when he stepped on an unexploded mine while filming on a former battlefield in 1993, Hātamīkīyā has lived to see the numerous internal crises that have befallen the Iranian state since the end of the Iran-Iraq War, and has been a prolific filmmaker during this entire period.
 It is impossible to know for sure if Āvīnī would turn against the Iranian state or the ideals of the revolution, but many of his contemporaries have in fact become harsh critics of or outright oppositional toward the regime.10Muhsin Makhmalbāf is perhaps the most notable director whose filmmaking and political views have drastically shifted over the years.
-His 1989 film, Marriage of the Blessed, for example, still appears in many “best of” lists of Sacred Defense Cinema.
+His 1989 film, Arūsī-yi khūbān (Marriage of the Blessed), for example, still appears in many “best of” lists of Sacred Defense Cinema.
 Makhmalbāf left Iran in 2005, and “he became not only a dissident filmmaker but also a political dissident in the aftermath of the 2009 presidential election.”
-See: Wiącek, Elżbieta.
-“Transnational Dimensions of Iranian Cinema: ‘Accented Films’ by Mohsen Makhmalbaf,” Studia Migracyjne-Przegląd Polonijny 46, no. 3 (177) (2020): 1.
+See, Elżbieta Wiącek.
+“Transnational Dimensions of Iranian Cinema: ‘Accented Films’ by Mohsen Makhmalbaf.”
+Studia Migracyjne-Przegląd Polonijny 46, no. 3 (177) (2020): 61.
 Hātamīkīyā, for his part, has remained a steadfast supporter of revolutionary ideals while consistently offering a critical view on how those ideals are not being realized.
 As such, his films are an instructive case study for examining how the films of Sacred Defense have functioned as sites for both bolstering and critiquing state ideologies.

 In the early 1990s, the conflict was still fresh enough for audiences and directors alike to have a visceral sense of the Iran-Iraq War experience, but enough time had passed to allow for critical reflections on the war and its aftermath to emerge.
 This also meant an expansion of narrative possibilities for Sacred Defense Cinema.
 More stories could be told off the battlefield, and soldiers no longer were required to represent the majority of characters, which in turn meant there were more ways in which to incorporate women into such narratives.
-As Esfandiary has pointed out, all of these elements would become evident in Hātamīkīyā’s work in the 1990s, with From Karkheh to Rhine (1993) indicating a “substantial shift, both in Hātamīkīyā’s professional career and within the wider Sacred Defence genre framework.”11Esfandiary, 70.
-Furthermore, Sacred Defense films begin to incorporate references to contemporary regional developments in their narratives, often in the form of documentary footage, such as Iraq’s invasion of Kuwait shown in From Karkheh to Rhine, or the toppling of Saddam’s statue in Mullāqulīpūr’s M for Mother (2006) which I discuss in a later section.
+As Esfandiary has pointed out, all of these elements would become evident in Hātamīkīyā’s work in the 1990s, with Az Karkhah tā Rhine (From Karkheh to Rhine, 1993) indicating a “substantial shift, both in Hatamikia’s professional career and within the wider Sacred Defence genre framework.”11Esfandiary, “Iranian Sacred Defence Cinema and the Ambivalent Consequences of Globalization: A Study of the Films of Ebrahim Hatamikia,” 70.
+Furthermore, Sacred Defense films begin to incorporate references to contemporary regional developments in their narratives, often in the form of documentary footage, such as Iraq’s invasion of Kuwait shown in From Karkheh to Rhine, or the toppling of Saddam’s statue in Mullāqulīpūr’s Mīm misl-i mādar (M for Mother, 2006) which I discuss in a later section.

 A recurring theme in Sacred Defense cinema is Saddam’s use of chemical weapons and their long-term consequences.
-For instance, Hātamīkīyā’s Karkhe to Rhine centers on Sa‛īd, a veteran and chemical weapons victim who travels to Germany for eye surgery.
+For instance, Hātamīkīyā’s Karkheh to Rhine centers on Sa‛īd, a veteran and chemical weapons victim who travels to Germany for eye surgery.
 Although he regains his sight at the hands of a German surgeon, he is soon diagnosed with leukemia caused by his exposure to chemical gas and dies before being able to return to Iran.
 At this point in his filmmaking, Hātamīkīyā’s depiction of the state’s treatment of its veterans is largely positive.
 After all, Sa‛īd is not the only veteran in the German hospital; there are many others that appear to have been sent there on the government’s dime and for whom additional provisions such as translators are provided.
 The same cannot be said for the depiction of the veterans themselves, however, marking a quiet but important shift in the claims of unity of purpose and purity of heart that had largely dominated Sacred Defense Cinema.
 For instance, the film’s condemnation of an unlikeable veteran who decides to apply for asylum is one such example that demonstrates a rift in the depiction of the state’s treatment of veterans vs. the quality or character of the veterans themselves.

 Sa‛īd’s sister Laylā, who for reasons not disclosed to the audience is alienated from her family and her past and resides in Germany, also figures in the film.
 While Sa‛īd dies in Germany without achieving his wish to return to his homeland, his death prompts Laylā to reconsider her relationship to the past and return to Iran at the film’s conclusion.
 Sa‛īd’s wife also appears at the end of the film with her newborn: Sa‛īd calls her “doctor” and the audience learns that she married him despite his blindness.
 Whether or not she met him while caring for him medically is unclear, but her status in society and her compassion is indicated by these two pieces of information.
 Though not exactly at the center of the narrative, both women are part of the storyline and are granted dimensions that go beyond the battlefield.
-With the further passage of time, women become increasingly incorporated as focal points of Sacred Defense films, such as the protagonists of M for Mother (2006), discussed further below, or The Villa Dwellers (2017), which was directed by a woman: Munīr Qaydī.
+With the further passage of time, women become increasingly incorporated as focal points of Sacred Defense films, such as the protagonists of M for Mother (2006), discussed further below, or Vīlā’ī-hā (The Villa Dwellers, 2017), which was directed by a woman: Munīr Qaydī.

 As mentioned earlier, From Karkheh to Rhine engages contemporary developments by incorporating documentary footage of Iraq’s invasion of Kuwait.
 The use of the footage alongside the film’s emphasis on the damage suffered by Iranian victims of chemical weapons underscores the “defense” element of the Sacred Defense genre while also indirectly condemning a world that not only tolerated but also helped Saddam in his attacks on Iran.
 In the one rare instance where the Germans are treated with hostility in the film, an Iranian veteran answers a reporter’s question about the war with a retort about how Iranians should be the ones interrogating the Germans about the chemical weapons sold to Iraq.
 Other than this, however, all of the Germans appearing in the film—the doctors, the police, the priest, and Laylā’s husband—are depicted positively.
 In fact, after his sight is restored at the hands of a German surgeon, Sa‛īd says that he was born twice: once in Iran and again in Germany.
-Given that this was the first post-revolution film to be made abroad, Esfandiary notes that Hātamīkīyā had to work with locals and he speculates that this accounts for the film’s more nuanced depiction of the West.
-12 Esfandiary, 70.
+Given that this was the first post-revolution film to be made abroad, Esfandiary notes that Hātamīkīyā had to work with locals and he speculates that this accounts for the film’s more nuanced depiction of the West.12Esfandiary, “Iranian Sacred Defence Cinema and the Ambivalent Consequences of Globalization: A Study of the Films of Ebrahim Hatamikia,” 70.

 In addition to enabling the elements discussed above, such as an increase in the number and variety of roles for women, some nuance in the depiction of erstwhile soldiers and their views, as well as engagement with contemporary political developments and their connections to the conflict, the end of the war also allowed the possibility of genre exploration.
-While Mas‛ūd Dihnamakī’s 2007 film Outcasts has received much attention for its humorous approach to the war, it was Kamāl Tabrīzī’s film Leili is with Me which broke new ground in 1996 by making the first comedy about the conflict.
+While Mas‛ūd Dihnamakī’s 2007 film Ikhrājī-hā (Outcasts) has received much attention for its humorous approach to the war, it was Kamāl Tabrīzī’s film Laylī bā man ast (Leili is with Me) which broke new ground in 1996 by making the first comedy about the conflict.
 The plot centers around Sādiq Mishkīnī, a cameraman with financial troubles who needs money to complete construction on his half-built home.
 The state-run television station offers loans to employees, and in order to secure one, Sādiq accompanies Kamālī, a reporter, to film Iraqi prisoners of war.
 The comic core of the film lies in Sādiq’s numerous thwarted attempts to avoid the frontlines, each of which get him closer to rather than further from them.
 Sādiq’s duplicity is also the source of humor: while he presents himself as a pious warrior whose only wish is to get to the frontlines as quickly as possible, he shows his true self in asides to God as he bargains to be saved from the war and in his direct address to the camera about his situation.

 This sort of comedic style and the breaking of the fourth wall were major departures from the formal features of documentary and narrative Sacred Defense Cinema created thus far.
 In comparison, both Āvīnī and Hātamīkīyā did experiment in their storytelling; in the case of Āvīnī, it can be seen in the use of both poetic and dramatic narration, and with Hātamīkīyā, it is evident in his use of flashbacks which would become a hallmark of his style.
 Yet their experimentation is done with extreme seriousness about the war and the medium of film.
-In going the comic route where the anti-hero-turned-hero occasionally addresses the audience directly, Leili is With Me treats the medium and subject with a never before seen levity.
+In going the comic route where the anti-hero-turned-hero occasionally addresses the audience directly, Leili is with Me treats the medium and subject with a never before seen levity.
 Nonetheless, it is still in essence a Sacred Defense film insofar as it propagates key ideas about the nature of the war and those who fought in it.

 Some of these elements can be seen through Sādiq’s interactions with his fellows on the frontlines.
 For instance, throughout his journey to avoid the front, Sādiq meets all manner of basījī fighters, including his loan officer and contractor, who are surprised and repentant that they had not judged him as someone who would go to the frontlines.
 One character he meets more than once is a handsome young man who is desperate to go to the frontlines but is being prevented from doing so by his commander who insists that he return home for his wedding.
 The range of fighters Sādiq meets—young and old, with a range of accents indicating they have come from many regions of the country, dedicated to the cause, pious, and brotherly—are all familiar archetypes in the work of Sacred Defense Cinema.
 Many of his encounters with the basījī are imbued with humor, but the sense of the seriousness of the cause and the genuineness of the fighters remain.
 For example, when the young man yearning to go to the front against his commander’s orders gets hit with shrapnel, Sādiq’s screaming over-reaction aims at garnering laughs; at the same time, it is played against the steady and brave reaction of the basījī who has been hit.